kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## We must not say every mistake is a foolish one. - Cicero
+    ## Love isn't something you find.
+Love is something that finds you. - Loretta Young